-1. Declaration of Intent

-The purpose of the evaluation procedure is to improve instruction, encourage individual growth and assure that all teachers are performing at an acceptable level.

-- Evaluation of probationary teachers shall be done on the required state form and shall be based upon individual goals and District Performance Standards. - Permanent teacher evaluations shall be done on the required state form and the Goals Assessment sheet and shall be based upon District Performance Standards and/or individual goals. - c.
-The evaluator shall cite all observable substandard areas in terms of District Performance Standards. - d.
-Recognizing that the Association and the District have developed and agreed to the evaluation cycles and procedures (sections 2 and 3), any adjustments in Board policy or administrative procedure related to the Professional Development Plan shall require the participation and agreement of both parties.
+- 1. Declaration of Intent The purpose of the evaluation procedure is to improve instruction, encourage individual growth and assure that all teachers licensed staff are performing at an acceptable level. - a.
+Evaluation of probationary teachers licensed staff shall be done on the required state established District forms and shall be based upon individual goals and District Performance Standards as described in the District Professional Development and Evaluation Program. - b.
+Permanent teacher evaluations shall be done on the required state form and the Goals Assessment sheet and shall be based upon District Performance Standards and/or individual goals. - c.
+The evaluator shall cite all observable substandard areas in terms of District Performance Standards. - b.d.
+Recognizing that the Association and the District have developed and agreed to the evaluation cycles and procedures (sections 2 and 3) as outlined in the District Professional Development and Evaluation Program, any adjustments in Board policy or administrative procedure related to the Professional Development Plan program shall require the participation and agreement of both parties.